nuagenetworks/nuage-metroae/Documentation/Docker.md

 * start-ui

-    Start the UI server in the container along with asking for UI settings like certificate that needs to be used to access the UI.
-The UI can be accessed on port 5001 when running the container in an Linux environment.
+    Starts the API/UI server in the container.
+You will be prompted for UI settings such as whether you want to configure a certificate and whether a password will be used to encrypt passwords.
+The default port used by the API/UI server is 5000, as in `https://localhost:5001`.

 * status-ui

-    Displays the UI status
+    Displays the status of the API/UI server in the container

 * unzip-files

-    Unzip Nuage Networks image file into the images mount on the host system.
-Requires the zip files to be placed in the data or images mount point.
+    Unzip Nuage Networks tar.gz files into the images directory specified during the setup operation.
+Use of this command requires that the tar.gz files be placed in either the data or images directory that you specified during setup.
+You can get the current values of the data and images directories by executing the status command.

 * convert-build-vars-to-deployments

-    Converts the existing build vars from MetroÆ 2 version into deployments.
-The build vars file needs to be place in the data or images mount point for container access
+    Converts a legacy MetroÆ 2 build_vars.yml file into a MetroÆ 3 deployment.
+Use of this command requires that the build_vars.yml file be present in either the data or images directory that you specified during setup.
+You can get the current values of the data and images directories by executing the status command.

 * generate-example-from-schema

-    Generates an example for the specified schema and puts them in the examples directory in the data mount point
+    Generates an example for the specified schema and puts it in the examples directory under the data directory that you specified during setup.
+You can get the current values of the data and images directories by executing the status command.

 * encrypt-credentials

-    Sets the encryption credentials for encrypting the user data
+    Sets the encryption credentials for encrypting secure user data, e.g. passwords

 * enable-ui-encryption

-    Sets up TLS certificate for the UI access
+    Sets up a TLS certificate for the UI access

 * disable-ui-encryption